Bharat Virasat-Shore Temples Mahabalipuram

 The relief was created to celebrate the victory of Narasimhavarman I (630–668 CE) over the Chalukya Emperor Pulakesin II.

-A monolithic shrine dedicated to Lord Shiva, is known commonly as the Ganesha Ratha since there is a Ganesha idol inside the shrine.
+A monolithic shrine dedicated to Lord Shiva, known commonly as the Ganesha Ratha since there is a Ganesha idol inside the shrine, lies a little way south of the Trimurti shrine.
 It is also known as the Atyantakama Pallaveswaram, as per an inscription at the temple site.
 It has a rectangular plan and a dwi-tala salavimana, or two-storeyed main spire.
 The narrow mukhamandapa (ante-chamber), has two lion pillars and pilasters.

 The complex has other temples and cave temples.